 White sugar offers very little nutritional value with its calories.
 The body suffers a net loss of vitamins and minerals processing and digesting it.

 White sugar is composed of a molecule of glucose and a molecule of fructose.
 While glucose is metabolized by all cells for fuel, fructose can only be metabolized by the liver.
 Eating large amounts of sugar puts a load on the liver, because of the amount of fructose consumed.
-A high fructose intake is linked to high blood pressure, gout, kidney stones, and fatty liver disease, and is also linked to insulin resistance.
+High fructose intake is linked to high blood pressure, gout, kidney stones, and fatty liver disease, and is also linked to insulin resistance.

 Sugar is also highly concentrated.
 Consuming even small amounts causes a spike in blood sugar which stresses the adrenal glands, the pancreas, results in the body excreting chromium (a mineral vital for proper blood glucose regulation), and causes large amounts of insulin to be released within the body to process the blood sugar spike.
 High insulin levels are a major contributor to heart disease and obesity.